swiftlang/swift-evolution/proposals/0291-package-collections.md

 We propose to introduce a new concept called **Package Collections** to the Swift package ecosystem.
 Collections are authored as static JSON documents and contain a list of packages and additional metadata per package.
 They are published to a web server or CDN-like infrastructure making them accessible to users.
 SwiftPM will gain new command-line interface for adding and removing collections and will index them in the background, allowing users to more easily discover and integrate packages that are included in the collections.

 For example, a course instructor knows they intend to teach with a set of several packages for their class.
-They can construct a feed JSON file, representing those packages.
+They can construct a collection JSON file, representing those packages.
 Then, they can post that JSON file to a GitHub repo or a website, giving the URL to that JSON file to all their students.
-Students use SwiftPM to add the instructor's feed to their SwiftPM configuration, and any packages the instructor puts into that feed can be easily used by the students.
+Students use SwiftPM to add the instructor's collection to their SwiftPM configuration, and any packages the instructor puts into that collection can be easily used by the students.

 ## Detailed design